Gungahlin Drive Extension

-Gungahlin Drive Extension (GDE) is a freeway grade road, located in the Belconnen district of Canberra, Australia.
+Gungahlin Drive Extension (GDE) is a motorway grade road, located in the Belconnen district of Canberra, Australia.
 It is 8.3 kilometres long and extended the previously existing Gungahlin Drive from the Barton Highway in the district of Gungahlin to the Glenloch Interchange to connect with the Tuggeranong Parkway, Parkes Way, and William Hovell Drive.
 Early in the planning stages, the GDE was to instead be designated the John Dedman Parkway.

 Route description

 The GDE consists of two roads: the section of Gungahlin Drive located between Barton Highway and Belconnen Way, and Caswell Drive, located between Belconnen Way and the Glenloch Interchange.
 Caswell Drive was pre-existing but duplicated and upgraded as part of the works.